Preforeclosure: What It Is And How It Works

 Preforeclosure is the first step in the foreclosure process.
 It’s designed to give homeowners options to stay in their homes before a foreclosure.
 Preforeclosure occurs when a homeowner fails to make mortgage payments, prompting the lender to issue a notice of default.
 This is a legal notice and means that the lender has begun the legal process of foreclosure.

-When it becomes clear to a homeowner that they will not be able to make payments, the best and first action they should take is to contact their mortgage servicer.
-While it may seem like the last thing a homeowner would want to do when they discover they can’t make a payment, in most cases, lenders will work with homeowners while they get back on their feet.
+When it becomes clear that you can’t make a payment, the best and first action you should take is to contact your mortgage servicer.
+It may be the last thing you want to do, but in most cases, lenders will work with homeowners while they get back on their feet if they’re notified as soon as the problem arises.

 Notice Of Default